How might talking to a perinatal psychologist help?

 #postnatal #depression #pnd #anxiety #sad #lonely #perinatal #psychologistsunshinecoast #pna #pnda #psychiatristsunshinecoast

 The perinatal period is a time of significant psychological and physical change which can impact the “whole family”.
 There are so many changes and transitions that can be quite difficult to navigate and cope with.
 The perinatal period can also be a time when your own experiences of being parented may resurface impacting your well-being and expectations as a parent.
 For these reasons, many parents find it helpful to talk to a perinatal psychologist about how they are feeling throughout this period.
 A perinatal psychologist can also explore the experience of your infant which can help with bonding and attachment.
-Our psychologists and psychiatrist based on the Sunshine Coast provide support.

 Common reasons people seek help with a perinatal psychologist include: